-Life in Freiburg
+Life in and around Freiburg

 Freiburg is a very young and lively city with a highly intensive cultural scene.
 The town with its approximately 200.000 inhabitants is characterized by 25,000 students at the University of Freiburg, 15% among from abroad, half European and non-European, which adds to the international flair of the town.
 The University also offers courses in over 70 indoor and outdoor activities for students.
 Football fans can enjoy first division matches at the grounds of the SC Freiburg.